mkobuolys/flutter-design-patterns/assets/markdown/strategy.md

 ![Strategy Implementation Class Diagram](resource:assets/images/strategy/strategy_implementation.png)

+_IShippingCostsStrategy_ defines a common interface for all the specific strategies:

+- _label_ - a text label of the strategy which is used in UI;
+- _calculate()_ - method to calculate shipping costs for the order.

+_IShippingCostsStrategy_ uses _Order_ class in the _calculate()_ method.
+This class stores order items (a list of _OrderItem_ objects), returns the order value via _price_ getter method and lets adding new order items using _addOrderItem()_. _OrderItem_ class uses _PackageSize_ enumeration class to define the package size for the parcel, also defines _title_ and _price_ properties of the order item.
+_InStorePickupStrategy_, _ParcelTerminalShippingStrategy_ and _PriorityShippingStrategy_ are concrete implementations of the _IShippingCostsStrategy_ interface.
+Each of the strategies provides a specific algorithm for the shipping costs calculation and defines it in the _calculate()_ method.
+_StrategyExample_ widget stores all different shipping costs calculation strategies in the _shippingCostsStrategyList_ variable.

 ### IShippingCostsStrategy

 An interface which defines methods and properties to be implemented by all supported algorithms.
 Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.